 - Provide a bonus credit for exchanges.
-This feature we offer at Loop gives customers additional purchasing power above the value of what they’re returning.
+This feature we offer at Loop gives shoppers additional purchasing power above the value of what they’re returning.
 Take a look at how Baseballism takes advantage of this offering.
-For customers who opt for an exchange over a refund, the brand offers an extra $5 to shop with as an added incentive.
+For shoppers who opt for an exchange over a refund, the brand offers an extra $5 to shop with as an added incentive.

 In short: yes, return events lead to more repeat purchases.
 However, don’t forget that there are differences in the repeat purchase rates even among return events, with exchanges rising to the top in that regard.